 Erythritol is a white crystalline powder with a clean sweet taste that is similar to sucrose.
+Erythritol’s caloric value of zero calories per gram and high digestive tolerance distinguishes it from other polyols.
 It is approximately 70% as sweet as sucrose and flows easily due to its non-hygroscopic character.
 In addition, because erythritol is rapidly absorbed in the small intestine and rapidly eliminated by the body within 24 hours, laxative side effects sometimes associated with excessive polyol consumption are unlikely when consuming erythritol containing foods.

 Erythritol has been used in Japan since 1990 in candies, chocolates, soft drinks, chewing gums, yogurts, fillings, cookie coatings, jellies, jams and sugar substitutes.
 Petitions have been submitted to additional governmental agencies throughout the world to expand the use of erythritol.
-It has already been approved for use in foods in more than 50 countries, including Canada, US, Brazil, Mexico, Australia, and the European Union.
+It has been approved for use in foods in more than 50 countries, including Canada, US, Brazil, Mexico, Australia, and the European Union.

 Erythritol blends well with other polyols, high intensity sweeteners and flavors and can mask off-flavors such as bitterness sometimes associated with other low-calorie sweeteners.
 Erythritol is synergistic with low-calorie sweeteners such as stevia, sucralose, aspartame and acesulfame potassium, resulting in a combination which is sweeter than the sum of the individual components and an improved taste profile with superior taste, economic and stability advantages.